Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Tests and comparisons

 and (\ref{eqn:ZkNak}) gives

-We see that the actual asymptotic of the instanton partition function does not match $Z^{(\infty)}$ perfectly.
-This is not a big surprise for us, because, as we already noted, the number of the instantons in the saddle point configuration is not large.
+We see that the actual asymptotic behaviour of the instanton partition function does not match $Z^{(\infty)}$ found by the saddle point method perfectly.
+This is not a big surprise for us, because, as we already noted, the number of instantons in the saddle point configuration is not large.
 This means that the leading order of the saddle point approximation actually vanishes and what we are computing is of the same order as the first corrections.
-For some reason the corrections do not appear for $N\leq 3$\footnote{In the $N=2$ case, the leading order actually does not vanish; however, there is still a surprise: the subleading of the saddle point approximation is also exact, for no apparent reason.}, but for sure they can appear in higher ranks.

-However, we see that at least in the first order in which the results do not agree, and for $N=4,5$ the correction depends only on the bare coupling $q$, but not on $a_u$, $m_f$ or $\epsilon_{1,2}$.
-We claim that this behaviour persists for arbitrary $N$ and in all orders.
-To see that we use the dimensional analysis.
-Prescribing $a_u$, $m_f$ and $\epsilon_{1,2}$ dimension one, we get that $\ln(Z)$ is dimensionless.
-Moreover, it should be a single-valued function of the symmetric variables $w_i$ to preserve the Weyl symmetry.
-Similarly, the flavours permutation symmetry implies that $\ln(Z)$ should be a single-valued function of the symmetric variables $\tilde{T}_i$.
-It is also a symmetric function of $\epsilon_{1,2}$.
-Finally, it is well-known that in the non-equivariant limit $\ln(Z)\sim \frac{1}{\epsilon_1\epsilon_2}$.
-If we assume that the variables $w_{1},\ldots,w_{N-2}$ and $m_1,\ldots,m_{2N}$ can not appear in the denominators, this leaves us with the form

-Let us note that all coefficients $s_j$ with $j>0$ are present in the Nekrasov-Shatashvilli limit $\epsilon_1\to 0$, for which our analysis is exact.
-So, the only possible correction has the form $s_0(q)$.